isorna/dropcommander/docs/en/dfc/special-rules.md

 When a Mothership is launching Gates, they are **not** deployed from the Mothership itself.
 Instead, they are deployed from Voidgates.

-A Voidgate will have a Voidgate Capacity (Voidgate-X) in its special rules, which represents how many Gate tokens may be deployed through it each turn (note that this is frequently lower than the launch value of Motherships, meaning that you generally need multiple Voidgates to make full use of a Mothership's potential Launch capacity).
+A Voidgate will have a Voidgate Capacity (Voidgate-X) in its special rules, which represents how many Gate tokens may be deployed through it each turn (note that this is frequently lower than the launch value of Motherships, meaning that you generally need multiple Voidgates to make full use of a Mothership’s potential Launch capacity).

 In order to do this, the Voidgate must be within 18" of the Mothership OR within 18" of another Voidgate that is in turn within 18" of the Mothership.
 You may have more than 2 Voidgates in this chain as long as it is unbroken.
 Only the Capacity of the Voidgate deploying the Gates is used if multiple Voidgates are chained in this way.